 The University of Detroit Mercy School of Dentistry Academic Calendar provides dates and events of significance.
-The Academic Calendar is found here: https://dental.udmercy.edu/calendar/index.php
+The Academic Calendar is available on the Student and Faculty Resource Centers on Blackboard as well as on the School of Dentistry website.

 Accommodations for Students with Disabilities